7 Signs You Have Too Many Toxins In Your Life

 - If you find yourself suffering from any of these seven symptoms, here are a few tips that may help:

 - Support your liver with things like dandelion tea, parsley, cilantro, and milk thistle.
+(Make sure your body can handle these).

 - Drink more water — it helps flush toxins out of your body.